kreativekorp/rainbowdash/ReadMe.txt

                  commands to reach the Rainbowduino.
 Can also be specified with the environment variable RAINBOWD_LATENCY.

+rainbowmoodlight:
+  A background process that drives a constantly-changing display of random colors on the Rainbowduino.
+The rainbowd process must be running.

+    -f <path>    Specifies the path to the named pipe used for input to rainbowd.
+Defaults to /tmp/rainbowduino.
+Can also be specified with the environment variable RAINBOWD_PIPE.

 rainbowmarquee:
   A background process that drives a scrolling message display on the Rainbowduino.
 The rainbowd process must be running.
 The message to display